-Relevant Cabinet Member Mrs S L Blagg Relevant Officer Director of Adult Services and Health Recommendation The Director of Adult Services and Health recommends that the Cabinet Member with Responsibility for Adult Social Care: (a) considers the outcomes of service user re- assessments and support plans and supports and accepts the professionals' reassurance that individuals' eligible needs can be met with the proposed new use of buildings in Evesham and Pershore; (b) approves the final decision to use the proposed buildings for Council-provided day services for adults with a learning disability as set out in paragraph 12; and (c) requests that the Director proceeds to implement this decision in line with the report with immediate effect.
-Background information 2.
-On 8 November 2012 Cabinet agreed that a new model of Council provided day services for adults with a learning disability would be rolled out across the county, having regard to the outcome of a pilot and consultation.
+- 1. The Director of Adult Services and Health recommends that the Cabinet Member with Responsibility for Adult Social Care: - (a) considers the outcomes of service user reassessments and support plans and supports and accepts the professionals' reassurance that individuals' eligible needs can be met with the proposed new use of buildings in Evesham and Pershore: - (b) approves the final decision to use the proposed buildings for Council-provided day services for adults with a learning disability as set out in paragraph 12; and - (c) requests that the Director proceeds to implement this decision in line with the report with immediate effect.

+Background information

+2. On 8 November 2012 Cabinet agreed that a new model of Council provided day services for adults with a learning disability would be rolled out across the county, having regard to the outcome of a pilot and consultation.
 Alongside the pilot, the Adult Care and Well-being Overview and Scrutiny Panel carried out its own scrutiny of the model and changes taking place, which fed into Cabinet's decision.
 A pilot in Wychavon had challenged the traditional model with all service users, regardless of their needs, attending large centres.
 The new model is based on four key elements:

-i.
-Improved local support for people with profound and multiple disabilities; ii.
-Specialist support for older people with a learning disability including those with dementia; iii.
+- Improved local support for people with profound and multiple disabilities; - ii.
+Specialist support for older people with a learning disability including those with dementia; - iii.
 A diverse community-based support programme to replace large resource centres with small drop-in services.
-This enables universal services, specialist services and other resources to be used to offer more personalised support packages; iv.
-Improved access to employment, training and volunteering opportunities for those that are able to participate, utilising social enterprise, self-employment and traditional routes to work or training.
-3. The • • new model is based on three types of day service: Resource Centres, for people with more complex needs Individually commissioned services for people growing old with a learning disability, and Connect, for people who are able to use universal services with support.
-4. The new model is consistent with the approach outlined in the report commissioned by the Department of Health "Raising Our Sights: Services for Adults with Profound Intellectual and Multiple Disabilities (DH 2010).
-5. Having agreed the principle of how the service would be provided in the future, Cabinet authorised the then Director of Adult and Community Services to consult on the location of buildings to provide the new model of da services, and required that the outcomes of the consultation should be reported back to Cabinet for decision.
-This consultation was to take place in two phases: the North of the county between May and August 2013, and the South between September and December 2013.
-6.
+This enables universal services, specialist services and other resources to be used to offer more personalised support packages; - iv.
+Improved access to employment, training and volunteering opportunities for those that are able to participate, utilising social enterprise, selfemployment and traditional routes to work or training. - 3.
+The new model is based on three types of day service: - Resource Centres, for people with more complex needs - Individually commissioned services for people growing old with a learning disability, and - Connect, for people who are able to use universal services with support. - The new model is consistent with the approach outlined in the report commissioned by the Department of Health "Raising Our Sights: Services for Adults with Profound Intellectual and Multiple Disabilities (DH 2010). - 5.
+Having agreed the principle of how the service would be provided in the future, Cabinet authorised the then Director of Adult and Community Services to consult on the location of buildings to provide the new model of day services, and required that the outcomes of the consultation should be reported back to Cabinet for decision.
+This consultation was to take place in two phases: the North of the county between May and August 2013, and the South between September and December 2013. - At the Adult Care and Well-being Overview and Scrutiny Panel on 7 March 2013, progress and lessons learned from the pilot were noted, with the need for clear messages and communication highlighted as crucial for the consultation process.